 Proficient castors who focus on presenting a balanced rig are the ones most likely to get the most from the long-stroke spool.
 It’s a nice addition, which also adds to the already beautiful aesthetic.

 Sealing standards have now hit IPX 8.
-This will impress all of those destined to splash up there Vanford, and fish the rainy days.
+This will impress all those destined to splash up their Vanford, and fish the rainy days.

 X-protect has the benefit of not adding friction, therefore maintaining its phenomenally light crank.